Education: Gifted Education Concentration, Master of Education

 The degree is designed with three components:

-- courses in an concentration area chosen by the graduate student.
+- Courses in a concentration area chosen by the graduate student.

 A unique feature of the degree is its alignment with the standards of the National Board for Professional Teaching Standards and participants’ opportunity to work towards national board certification as they complete the degree.